mooffie/mc/src/lua/library/modules/samples/accessories/recently-visited-files/README.md

 CAVEAT: the string you type here is remembered and used next time you call up this dialog.
 You may forget this fact and wonder why some files you're currently editing don't show up in the list.
-If you want to turn off this feature, install the module this way:
+If this bothers you, there are two ways to solve this:

+You can either instruct the app to never filter out files that are currently being edited:

+    require('samples.accessories.recently-visited-files').dont_filter_edited = true

+Or you can make the app not remember the string:

     keymap.bind('M-pgup', function()
       require('samples.editbox.recently-visited-files').last_filter = nil  -- *** this does the trick! **